hmrc/HMRC-content-style-guide/README.md

 ## Discuss content styles and terms or suggest changes

-You can discuss existing entries in the HMRC content style guide, or suggest changes, by [finding the issue and commenting on it](https://github.com/hmrc/HMRC-content-style-guide/issues/).
+To discuss existing entries in the HMRC content style guide, or suggest changes, by [find the issue and add your comments](https://github.com/hmrc/HMRC-content-style-guide/issues/).

 ## Support